Next Steps for Accepted Students

 It is important that each student review our Student Affairs site for important resources, including schedules, academic calendars, Student Honor Code, Standard of Personal Conduct, and additional required event information, including information on our annual student and faculty retreat.

-Visit the University Bookstore site to order textbooks and merchandise online.
-You'll also find useful information such as Course Textbook lists, Special Orders, and Hours of Operation.
+Visit the University Bookstore website to order textbooks and merchandise online.
+You'll also find useful information such as course textbook lists, special orders, and hours of operation.

 Please remember that you must provide us with official, degree-conferred, transcripts from all undergraduate and graduate institutions attended before Orientation.
-Our requested by date is July 1.
+We need these materials by July 1.